paypal/cascade/README.md

 1. Create an account at http://issues.sonatype.org
 2. Request publish access at https://issues.sonatype.org/browse/OSSRH-11183
-3. Log in with that same account at http://oss.sonatype.org
+3. Create an account at http://oss.sonatype.org
 4. Create a user token:
  - Login into Sonatype OSS with the credentials from the previous step
  - Open up your profile